-The level of security offered by biometrics depends upon the type being used and its configuration.
-The amount of data stored within the template for matching impact the FAR/FRR figures for the product and consideration should be given as to which of these is more critical from an operational perspective.
+The level of security offered by biometrics is dependent upon the type being used and its configuration.
+The amount of data stored within the template for matching will have an impact of the FAR/FRR figures for the product and consideration should be given as to which of these is more important from an operational perspective.

-Most systems can be configured in terms of template quality to increase or decrease the FAR/FRR figures depending on usage requirements.
-For example, a system that only has ten people enrolled will typically accept a higher FRR, whereas a system that has 500 people will naturally want a lower FRR.
+Most systems can be configured in terms of template quality to increase or decrease the FAR/FRR figures depending upon usage requirements.
+For example, a system that only has 10 people enrolled will typically accept a higher FRR, whereas a system that has 500 people will typically want a lower FRR.

-When defining the system requirements, as well as the FAR/FRR figures, consideration should also be given to the type of authentication required to meet the security risk, i.e. 1-factor, 2-factor or 3-factor.
-By combining multiple technologies, the FAR/FRR figures can be increased.
-However, this could reduce the throughput of the reader.
+When defining the system requirements, as well as the FAR/FRR figures consideration should also be given to the type of authentication required to meet the security risk, i.e. 1-factor, 2-factor or 3-factor.
+By combining multiple technologies the FAR/FRR figures can be increased, however this could reduce the throughput at the reader.

-The industry accepts that current iris and vein recognition systems are at the higher end of the security spectrum.
+Industry accepts that current iris and vein recognition systems are at the higher end of the security spectrum.